JewettCitySoftwareCorporation/ReferenceLogger/README.md

+  Built by: Luke@jcsc.biz

  ┬┌─┐┌─┐┌─┐ ┌┐ ┬┌─┐
  ││  └─┐│   ├┴┐│┌─┘
 └┘└─┘└─┘└─┘o└─┘┴└─┘

-This application was built based on 2 open source projects and idea specific business logic.
+This application was built based on two open source projects and idea specific business logic.

 # BPHT5.com
 # electron-quick-start